A tale of self-discovery in the magical world of a traveling tavern with singing mushrooms, a chain smoking toad and one dangerously handsome bard.

 Cordelia Salivund has been longing for something more than her mundane job.
 After a fateful walk in the woods, she stumbles upon the Traveling Troglodyte, a magical tavern from another realm, discovering she is a druid.

-Stepping into this mystical new world, Cordelia is lost and uncertain of the incredible, powerful person this realm claims her to be.
-Overwhelmed, she tries to drown her nerves with alcohol, finding herself in the company of the tavern’s handsome bard, Pine.
-When one too many drinks and a compulsive decision, leads the two out the wrong door and into the forest of this new realm, they have to work together to get back to the tavern.
+Overwhelmed by this news, she reluctantly finds herself in the company of the tavern’s handsome bard, Pine.
+When a compulsive decision leads the two out the wrong door and into the forest of this new realm, Forellessence, they have to work together to get back to the tavern.

 Will Cordelia forgive Pine and embrace the druid within?